We’re Here to Support One Another, Not Fix One Another

 I think back to when I was doing cocaine and how I reached a point where I couldn’t justify my sin, but neither was I ready to change, so for the first and only time in my entire life since I accepted Jesus as a little girl, I intentionally withdrew my communication with God because I could not justify how I could come to God in an obvious state of sin.
 That decision hurt my heart so much because I always talked to God about everything all the time and to willfully determine to not speak to Him was so hard for me and emphasized my sin all the more.
 At times when I look back I weep for me then and think, oh poor girl, if only you HAD reached out to Him then, He loved you enough, you needed Him more then in the middle of the wrong behavior and He didn’t forsake you ever!
 However, I also think about how many other sinful behaviors I had found a way of justifying and excusing, so I’m glad that at least I hit a point in my behaviors that I could own the actual sinfulness of at least an aspect of my actions, not that withdrawing my communication from God was the proper response.

-The further I go down my road to recovery, the more I’m able to recognize how poor so much of my lifestyle has been for so many years and how in denial I’ve been about how ungodly so many of my habits have been.
-I have heard many women recently out of incarceration say how it took prison for them to break out of denial, and of course, some people never do wake up to recognize the part they have played with destructive behaviors they have engaged in.
+The further I go down my road of recovery, the more I’m able to recognize how poor so much of my lifestyle has been for so many years and how in denial I’ve been about how ungodly so many of my habits have been.
+I have heard many women who are recently out of incarceration say how it took prison for them to break out of denial.
+Of course, some people never do wake up to recognize the part they have played with destructive behaviors they have engaged in.

 I remember talking with a gal who told me she had finally done the fourth step inventory sober.
 I started to laugh as soon as I heard her say she had done the fourth step sober, since the twelve steps are part of a program about sobriety.
 Thankfully, I caught myself before the laugh escaped because she was completely serious.

 “Oh yeah,” she went on, “I’ve done the fourth step loads of time not sober.”